open-mmlab/mmaction2/docs/getting_started.md

 - `FPS`: FPS value of the output video when using rawframes as input.
 If not specified, it wll be set to 30.
 - `OUT_FILE`: Path to the output file which can be a video format or gif format.
 If not specified, it will be set to `None` and does not generate the output file.
 - `TARGET_LAYER_NAME`: Layer name to generate GradCAM localization map.
+- `TARGET_RESOLUTION`: Resolution(desired_width, desired_height) for resizing the frames before output when using a video as input.
+If not specified, it will be None and the frames are resized by keeping the existing aspect ratio.
+- `RESIZE_ALGORITHM`: Resize algorithm used for resizing.
+If not specified, it will be set to `bilinear`.

 Examples: